viktorbezdek/awesome-github-projects/README.md

 - [mandatoryprogrammer/xsshunter_client](https://github.com/mandatoryprogrammer/xsshunter_client) - Correlated injection proxy tool for XSS Hunter
 - [bytedance/monolith](https://github.com/bytedance/monolith) - A Lightweight Recommendation System
 - [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational AI powered by the TEN, integrating Gemini 2.0 Live, OpenAI Realtime, RTC, and more.
 It delivers real-time capabilities to see, hear, and speak, while being fully compatib
-- [comet-ml/opik](https://github.com/comet-ml/opik) - From RAG chatbots to code assistants to complex agentic pipelines and beyond, build LLM systems that run better, faster, and cheaper with tracing, evaluations, and dashboards.
+- [comet-ml/opik](https://github.com/comet-ml/opik) - Debug, evaluate, and monitor your LLM applications, RAG systems, and agentic workflows with comprehensive tracing, automated evaluations, and production-ready dashboards.
 - [microsoft/PromptWizard](https://github.com/microsoft/PromptWizard) - Task-Aware Agent-driven Prompt Optimization Framework
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any
 - [XYTEEE/XYTEEE-XC](https://github.com/XYTEEE/XYTEEE-XC) - Facebook Clonnig x fb deep x fb crack